sczhaoqi/kylin-full-code/README.md

 1. publish the new kycalcite to nexus server
 2. change kap and kylin's calcite pom dependency version
-3. create a tag for the commit on which the new kycalcite is built from
+3. create a tag for the commit on which the new kycalcite is built from.
+Don't forget to push tags to server

 # Apache Calcite